MediaArea/MediaInfo-AllInOne/ReadMe.txt

-This is a SVN directory in order to have all dependancies together
+This is an SVN directory in order to have all dependencies together.